-By Kilian Jornet
+-by Kilian Jornet

 In spring 2017 Emelie Forsberg and I traveled to Tibet to attempt to climb Cho Oyu and Everest.
 I want to share how we approached our Cho Oyu and Everest preparations and acclimatization programs.
-Most of what I did was what many alpinists have been doing for years, and I have been trying and adjusting the last 5 years in Himalaya.
-We placed a strong ephasis on traveling light, not spending nights sleeping above base camp, and returning to lower elevations as soon as possible.
-Also I used a hypoxic tent one month before departure, I believe it helps to do shorter expeditions.
+Most of what I did was what many alpinists have been doing for years, and I have been trying and adjusting the last five years in the Himalaya.
+We placed a strong emphasis on traveling light, not spending nights sleeping above base camp, and returning to lower elevations as soon as possible.
+Also I used a hypoxic tent one month before departure; I believe it helps to do shorter expeditions.
 Climbers without a big ability to recover well from hard training will probably not have the same results with the same approach I used.

 We want to applaud Kilian’s openness, it’s really cool to have him sharing this with the community.

-The last week I also did this with a 6kg backpack.
-Emelie was not doing intensity but focused on constant running up to 10km/h.
-After that we were going to the Alps, sleeping at real attitudes at Plateau Rosa (3500m) and training around 4000m (Completed the Mezzalama Race) Total of +/-300 hours at altitude (240h in tent-home + 60h in the Alps).
-Simulated altitude (Hypoxic tent – mask) was working well, but only because we spend this amount of hours in “altitude” and the protocols in the workouts.
-I think it can be similar result sleeping and training this protocol at real altitude naturally (Alps – Colorado – Himalayas) with normal comforts for sleeping and eating well.
+The last week I also did this with a 6-kilogram backpack.
+Emelie was not doing intensity but focused on constant running up to 10 kilometers/hour.
+After that we were going to the Alps, sleeping at real altitudes at Plateau Rosa (3,500 meters) and training around 4,000 meters (completed the Mezzalama Race).
+Total of +/-300 hours at altitude (240 hours in tent home + 60 hours in the Alps).
+Simulated altitude (hypoxic tent, mask) was working well, but only because we spend this amount of hours in “altitude” and the protocols in the workouts.
+I think it can be similar result sleeping and training this protocol at real altitude naturally (Alps, Colorado, Himalayas) with normal comforts for sleeping and eating well.

 We want to emphasize what Kilian says here.
 The fitness has to come first.
 If you are fit enough to handle a training load well in excess of 700 hours per year, then the hypoxic tent and hypoxic training may help add a few percentage points to your speed up high.
 Keep in mind that a best-in-class athlete such as Kilian has to find new training stimuli.
 He can’t simply add more hours of base training because he’s already at 1,200 hours per year for the past seven years.
 So for him, doing hypoxic training may have been beneficial.
 Unless you’re close to Kilian’s level, you’re probably better off putting in more training volume.

 On the Mountain